 Alameda County Probation Department (ACPD) has a broad array of youth resources that specifically target at-promise youth and their families.
-Probation contracts with 17 community-based organizations including non-profits and city-government agencies that work together as the Delinquency Prevention Network (DPN), throughout Alameda County, to serve system-involved and at-promise youth.
+Probation contracts with 19 community-based organizations including non-profits and city-government agencies that work together as the Delinquency PreventionNetwork (DPN), throughout Alameda County, to serve system-involved and at-promise youth.
+Collaborative efforts like the DPN can have a significant positive impact on at-promise youth and their families by providing them with the necessary support and resources.
+By working together, these community-based organizations can address a wide range of needs and challenges faced by youth.
+This can ultimately prevent further involvement in delinquent behavior and promote positive outcomes.